0xbitcoin/tokenpool/README.md

 - Make sure good solns ARE BEING TRANFERRED

 -If there is a queued TX and it has a paymentID and that has already been fulfilled w a transfer, dont transfer again

+**there are tons of active transaction payouts with the same ethblock !!?

+*** The balance_transfers can get the wrong TXID in them!! need to store a record for EACH one or wait longer or implement mikers batching